AgnostiqHQ/covalent/doc/source/concepts/concepts.rst

 * :doc:`Electron dependencies <electronDependencies>`:  One can specify different types of dependencies in an electron which will be installed or executed in the electron's backend execution environment.

-* :doc:`File Transferw<filetransferw>`: How to transfer files from and to remote or local filesystems.
+* :doc:`File Transfers<fileTransfer>`: How to transfer files from and to remote or local filesystems.